FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Limitations

-With the rapid increase of new diseases and the urgent need for innovative drugs, it is critical to capture and gauge fine-grained interactions, since the binding of specific drug atoms to the main amino acids is key to the DTI task.
-Despite some achievements, fine-grained interaction information is not effectively captured.
-To address this challenge, we introduce FusionDTI uses token-level fusion to effectively obtain fine-grained interaction information between drugs and targets.\\ \textbf{Limitations:} Even if our proposed model identifies potentially useful DTI, these predictions need to be validated by wet experiments, a time-consuming and expensive process.\\ \textbf{Potential impacts:} We have shown that FusionDTI is effective and efficient in screening for possible DTI in large-scale data as well as in locating potential binding sites in the process of drug design.
-However, it is not directly applicable to human medical therapy and other biomedical interactions because it lacks clinical validation and regulatory approval for medical use.\\ For future studies, we aim to investigate token-level interaction in more detail and to apply it to other biomedical scenarios, such as drug-drug interactions and protein-protein interactions.
+Even if our proposed model identifies potentially useful DTI, these predictions need to be validated by wet experiments, a time-consuming and expensive process.
+We have shown that FusionDTI is effective and efficient in screening for possible DTI in large-scale data as well as in locating potential binding sites in the process of drug design.
+However, it is not directly applicable to human medical therapy and other biomedical interactions because it lacks clinical validation and regulatory approval for medical use.